aisthesis/investor-bot/visualizers/linreg/README.md

 large random selection (128 equities) from the S&P 500 allows the regression algorithm to improve modestly but consistently over the baseline.

+### Best
+Through `sp500/model04` the most promising model is `sp500/model02`.
+The out of sample error is slightly better than in the other models.

 Next Steps
 ---
 Using the model from one of the S&P 500 runs, visualize behavior on